akuklev/HOCC/reedy-types.md

   tail : (dep : this.head) →ᵁ (Δ⁻↦ Ts.tail)
 ```

 We have just defined the very-dependent function types initially introduced by Kopylov et al.

+Inductive prototypes restore the symmetry between induction and coinduction.
+For every coinductive type `S` we can generate an inductive prototype `I` of observables, so that elements `f : T` are functions on `I`, and for every prototype `I` we'll have a displayed coinductive type `I-Fam` of type families over `I` so that functions `f` on `I` can be typed as `f : I→ Ts` for some `Ts : I-Fam`.

 ## Handling the contexts and telescopes